softwareQinc/qpp/README.md

 Otherwise, you will get a runtime error like `dyld: Library not loaded: @rpath/libmat.dylib`

-The current version of the repository has a `CMakeLists.txt` configuration file for building using `cmake` (`cmake` utility needs to be installed).
+The current version of the repository has a `CMakeLists.txt` configuration file for building using `cmake` (`cmake` needs to be installed).
 To build the project using `cmake`, I recommend an out-of-source build, i.e., from the root of the project, type

     mkdir ./build